kris-2211/Design-Patterns/README.md

   - When you want to parameterize objects by an action to perform.
   - When you need to specify, queue, and execute requests at different times.
   - When supporting undo functionality.
+- **Example**
+  Command: User interface toolkits use objects like buttons and menus to carry out requests in response to user input.
+The actual action to be performed is encapsulated in a Command object, allowing the toolkit objects to make requests of unspecified application objects without knowing the details of the operation or the receiver.
+For example, a PasteCommand encapsulates the action of pasting content.

 # Composite